benjaminchazelle/learn-ci-cd/README.md

 }
 ```

-Add a `release` job to the CD workflow that will be executed after the `build` one (check the CircleCI documentation to know how to execute jobs sequentially) that will invoke the `semantic-release` script from the root `package.json`.
+Add a `release` job to the CD workflow that will invoke the `semantic-release` script from the root `package.json`.

 Using `semantic-release`, you will need to define a `GITHUB_TOKEN` environment variable containing a GitHub personal access token to make it able to add release to your repo.

 More details here https://github.com/semantic-release/github#readme/blob/master/README.md#github-authentication

-Generate a GitHub personal access token https://github.com/settings/tokens with `repo` scope.
+Generate a *Classic* GitHub personal access token https://github.com/settings/tokens with `repo` scope.

 Define an environment variable into your CircleCI project https://app.circleci.com  Projects > Your project > Project settings > Environment Variables > Add Environment Variable > `GITHUB_TOKEN` with the value of the generated token